-Main conclusions of these two years of work within WP3.1 are:
+Main conclusions within Task WP3.1 are:

-- 1. The methods used are reliable for automated observation of phytoplankton biodiversity (functional groups, size classes, taxa when possible) and biomass, complementing manual methods for sampling and microscope analyses. - 2.
+- 1. The methods used are reliable for automated observation of phytoplankton biodiversity (functional groups, size classes, taxa when possible) and biomass (complementing manual methods for sampling and microscope analyses), as well as photosynthetic physiology and productivity. - 2.
 Operating the equipment and interpreting the results still need a lot of knowledge and time.
 Even though some operational procedures can be established, the standardization of analytical and data processing as well as data management need more development.
-The degree of automation varies depending on the method considered. - 3.
+The degree of automation varies depending on the method considered.
+For FRRf measurements, filtered seawater (0.2 μm) is still required to manually measure background fluorescence and to correct spectral light quality.
+Moreover, complementary measurements such spectral measurements of light and chla absorption coefficient (a\phy) in the water column is recommended to correct the use of an artificial light source with a different spectrum from that of the natural environment; more particularly with the Act2 system in order to compute a vertical primary production profile. - 3.
 Imaging in flow and in situ imaging provide means for identifying and counting phytoplankton at the genus or species level.
 Also, biomass based on cell volume of individual cells can be estimated.
 Development of classifiers for automated identification of organisms is time consuming and requires specific skills on signal analysis and on taxonomy. - 4.
 Flow cytometry has proven to be a useful tool for counting phytoplankton and for describing the phytoplankton community as size based classes and functional groups.
-There was an agreement to

-- report the phytoplankton count in four groups for inter comparison purposes: Synechococcus (picocyanobacteria), pico-eukaryotic organisms, nanoplankton and microplankton. - 5.
+There was an agreement to report the phytoplankton count in four groups for inter comparison purposes: Synechococcus (pico-cyanobacteria), pico-eukaryotic organisms, nano-eukaryotes and microplankton.
+Protocols for appropriate ferry box implementation were produced as well as inter comparison results by comparing different machines and analytical methods (manual and automated analytical tools commercially available and/or developed within the frame of the JERICO-NEXT project). - 5.
 Single and multi-wavelength fluorometry makes it possible to estimate phytoplankton biomass (at a chlorophyll-a basis) and to differentiate, to some extent, phytoplankton based on photosynthetic pigments.
 Sunlight induced photoquenching is a problem for estimating chlorophyll-a from fluorescence.
 For instruments mounted buoys or vessels, night time data can be used to minimize the problem. - 6.
-Multi-wavelength absorption is a useful tool for estimating chlorophyll-a and is also useful for discriminating between phytoplankton groups based on pigment content. - 7.
-Variable fluorescence is available for addressing phytoplankton physiology, photosynthetic parameters and to estimate primary productivity on both continuous sub-surface recording and water column profiles, mediating careful use and coupling with other optical and also biogeochemical analysis.
+Multi-wavelength absorption is a useful tool for estimating chlorophyll-a and is a useful tool for discriminating between phytoplankton groups based on pigment content, by using algorithms based on fingerprints of main species and groups occurring in the system studied, or by working directly on the raw data (LED response to excitation) and characterizing the main fluorescence characteristics of the whole community based on the major contributors (phytoplankton pigmentary groups). - 7.
+Variable (active) fluorescence is available for addressing phytoplankton physiology, photosynthetic parameters and to estimate primary productivity on both continuous sub-surface recording and water column profiles, mediating careful use and coupling with other optical and also biogeochemical analysis.
+It is now possible to assess in situ phytoplankton production in vertical and horizontal dimensions with the same sensor (profiler and Act2 system of Chelsea).
+Dedicated cruises to measure primary production (i.e. solving the constraints of spatial-temporal sampling of this particular biological process) should still be implemented in an international context, dealing more specifically with conversion factors.

-Most field work has ended but some will continue, e.g. at the Utö observatory in the Baltic Sea and at fixed platforms in France for both multi-spectral fluorometry, variable fluorometry and automated flow cytometry.
-The data collected during months 1-24 and the new data will be processed further and used for improving the discrimination of phytoplankton taxa or functional groups by inter-comparison of techniques and continued algorithm development, as well as for preparing JERICO-NEXT delivery 3.2.
-In addition, scientific publication of results is in progress or being planned.

-A special issue in the open access journal Diversity (MPI) is being discussed.
-Some results and strategy will be presented during a symposium in Hannover, Germany, in October 2017 and during the FerryBox workshop on board the ship Colour Fantasy later in October 2017.
-Results will also be presented during the third JERICO-NEXT plankton workshop to be arranged in Marseille in March 2018, during the International Conference on Harmful Algae in Nantes in October 2018, and in other meetings to be determined.